Skip to main content

 • log.formatMessage(...) - the formatter used internally; useful for custom transports.

-• defaultOtelSetup(opts): one-call OpenTelemetry SDK setup with sensible defaults.
+• defaultOtelSetup(name, version): one-call OpenTelemetry SDK setup with sensible defaults.
+Takes two positional strings, not an options object.

 • attachTransport(transport) registers a custom tslog transport (e.g. ship logs to a file).